RyanGuitar/Javascript-/README.md

 Armed with this bird's-eye view the student would have grasped the big picture and will understand how all the pieces fit together.

-The guide must not shy away or gloss over the "difficult" parts as this leads to anxiety when these issues are suddenly introduced in other sources in overly complex examples.
+The guide must not shy away or gloss over the "difficult" parts as this leads to anxiety when these issues are suddenly introduced in other sources in overly complex ways.